user530/ttrpg-frontend/docs/entities.md

 standard field;

 # avatar/profile
-cture - add a flavor to a user;
+picture - add a flavor to a user;

 # friends
 list of friend account links, used for social networking features;